-When deploying Desktop App (v3.x.x+) or Desktop Sync (v9.1.x+), administrators can define a list of Active Directory domains that machines need to be joined to in order to use either app.
-This allows admins to control deployments of both applications to ensure they are only used on devices joined to known domains.
+When deploying Desktop App (v3.x.x+) or Desktop Sync (v9.1.x+), Administrators can define a list of Active Directory domains that local user accounts need to be set up in to use either app.
+This allows Admins to control deployments of both applications to ensure they are only used on user accounts joined to known domains.

 Enable Device Entitlement for the Desktop App and Desktop Sync

 You can enable device entitlement for the Desktop App and Desktop Sync by raising a support ticket to request for device entitlement to be turned on with the following information:

 - Name of your Egnyte domain (e.g., acme.egnyte.com)

 - List of fully qualified domain names for which sync should be allowed (e.g., acme.com,acme.co.uk)

 Note: Turning on device entitlement will affect both Desktop Sync and the Desktop App.